 - Live synchronized media that does not present high-stakes information or services

-- All synchronized media are exempt from providing audio description for all prerecorded video content in the media.
+- All synchronized media are exempt from providing audio descriptions for all prerecorded video content in the media.

 Each Agency to which the Web Accessibility Standard 1.1 (and Web Usability Standard 1.3) applies must be prepared to assess and report on its conformance upon notification and in the case of non-conformance, submit a risk assessment and management plan regarding any areas of non-conformance.
 As a warning, the Department of Internal Affairs ordered the submission of Self-Assessments by Government agencies in 2011, 2014, and 2017.